isomerpages/moe-nanchiauhigh/_co-curricular-activities/Sports and Games/Badminton.md

 **CCA Objectives**

 1\.
 To enable students to understand and apply the basic rules of badminton.<br>
 2\.
-To enable students (ranging from intermediate, advanced to school team players) to learn and apply the 7 fundamental skills such as grip, stance, footwork, serve, smash, drop shot & clear or lob.<br>
+To enable students (ranging from intermediate, advanced to school team players) to learn and apply the 7 fundamental skills such as grip, stance, footwork, serve, smash, drop shot &amp; clear or lob.<br>
 3\.
-To enable students to learn other advance skills such as back hand & cross netting.<br>
+To enable students to learn other advance skills such as back hand &amp; cross netting.<br>
 4\.
 To enable students to learn attacking, defensive strategies, space awareness and umpiring at some stage.<br>
 5\.
 To enable students to learn sportsmanship and values of fair play, teamwork and discipline.